 Taking Action: Sit upright on the edge of a chair.
 Breathe deeply through your nose with your mouth closed.
 Place your hands on your belly and breathe out to a five count and in to a five count.
 Really work at expelling all the air in your lungs.
 Work at having you belly expand on inhale and flatten on exhale.
+Try and get deep into your lungs with your breathing.
 Repeat 5 times.

 2. Meditate or Pray

 Research shows that prayer or meditation reduces stress.
 Being able to take your problems, concerns and frustrations to a God who loves you, goes a long way to relieving the caregiver burden.
 The action of prayer or meditation also helps to strengthen the frontal cortex of the brain.
 This area responsible for executive functioning gives clarity of thought for decision-making.
 It can also support efforts to remain calm and loving.

 Taking Action: Sit in a quiet place and quiet your mind.
 To pray, engage in a conversation with God and share your concerns and problems.
 Listen to the response.
 Feel loved.

 Research shows that your social networks will have a big impact on stress reduction.
 During the pandemic we have seen the cost of social isolation in sky-rocketing rates of depression and increased anxiety.

 Face-to-face interaction with other human beings has a huge impact on rates of depression.
 It is important to cultivate and maintain relationships with family and friends.
 When you are caring for someone, it is very easy to become so focused on care-giving that outside relationships slide.
 This can have long term negative consequences on your health.
 Reach out to friends and family members to relax and have fun.
 [Read more about Healthy Social Networks]